Last Updated: Thurs. 8/17/2006

 HP |

-Horsepower, indicating a unit of power, a measurement different from torque |
+Horsepower, indicating a unit of power, a

 |